matrix-org/gsoc/_projects/authenticated_3rd_party_invites.md

 Other extensions to this project could include:

+* Perodic checks against the third party service to kick people from the rooms if they are no longer authorised to be there.
 * A web based admin panel, where the relationship between rooms and third party groups could be configured.
 * The ability to use [token-authenticated registration](https://spec.matrix.org/v1.2/client-server-api/#token-authenticated-registration)